Coming Prepared to a Client Meeting: Everything You Need to Print

 In the advertising world, every time you meet face-to-face with your client you’re trying to make a lasting impression.
 How you show up today will affect anything from how often you get face time with this client, your scope of work for the following year, and how people within your client’s organization view you and your company.
 That’s why you want to be prepared for each and every client meeting.
 So, how do you do that?

 4 Ways to Be Prepared for a Client Meeting

 Share an Agenda

 A client meeting starts well before the actual meeting.
 You’ll want to talk with your client to set a clear goal for the meeting, determine what they can expect from you at the meeting, and make sure there is an accurate amount of time allotted for the discussion.
-Sharing an agenda with your team as well as the client helps everyone know what to expect, stay on track day of, and remember what was talked about afterwards.
+Sharing an agenda with your team as well as the client helps everyone know what to expect, stay on track the day of, and remember what was talked about afterward.